markadev/AppleII-VGA/README.md

 one Apple II+ and one VGA monitor so my testing is very limited.

 These features are currently supported:
  * Generates a 640x480@60 VGA signal with 3 bits per color channel using resistor DACs
  * Text mode (monochrome)
- * Lo-res mode, crisp w/no color fringing
+ * Lo-res mode with no color fringing between the chunky pixels
- * Hi-res mode (still wip)
+ * Hi-res mode with simulated NTSC artifact color
- * Mixed lo-res and hi-res modes, with crisp monochrome text
+ * Mixed lo-res and hi-res modes with monochrome text and no color fringing

 I had these goals in mind during design:
  * Generate video out to a more modern display - I don't have any old CRTs for